 Have in place all bits of communication right at the start of the campaign and ensure all communication conveys one style, tone, and theme.

 - Media plan – Once you have the communication and duration in place, chart out your media plan.
-If you’re not running a 360-degree campaign, make sure you include at least all the relevant touch points for your consumers and again, remain consistent across all media touch points.
+If you’re not running a 360-degree campaign, make sure you include at least all the relevant touchpoints for your consumers and again, remain consistent across all media touchpoints.
 Talking the same thing at the same time across multiple platforms also leads to better retention.

-- Timelines for execution - Plan a well-spread distribution with some buffer in mind to stay prepared for all the last minute errors and delays in execution.
+- Timelines for execution - Plan a well-spread distribution with some buffer in mind to stay prepared for all the last-minute errors and delays in execution.
 Always have a plan B for every wrong situation you can anticipate.
 Be realistic and mindful of the budget allocated.

 - Tracking and reporting – this is yet another important factor to consider while planning the execution of a consumer offer.
-A study performed by the Harvard MBA program, those who made and recorded clear goals went on to earn on average 10 times the amount of those who didn’t.
+In a study performed by the Harvard MBA program, those who made and recorded clear goals went on to earn on average 10 times the amount of those who didn’t.
 When running a consumer offer or any other promotion, your goals must be specific, and you must design the program in such a way that every action is trackable.

 You can ensure the same by setting unique UTM links for online campaigns, making use of unique coupon codes, creating a dedicated landing page, embedding Google Analytics, creating exclusive codes for each channel, etc. Putting in efforts to set trackers, helps you understand which channel is performing better.
 With this information, you can concentrate your promotions on channels that perform best to achieve your desired goals and objectives.

 All the above-mentioned factors add logical reasoning to enable you to take control of your consumer offer campaign and make necessary changes to let you derive the best results.
-As long as your core offering is world class and something your consumer really needs, selling it is only a matter of rationales and application of logic.
+As long as your core offering is world-class and something your consumer really needs, selling it is only a matter of rationales and application of logic.

-Have a doubt or an additional input?
+Have a doubt or additional input?
 We believe every comment and feedback is valuable, and we would love to hear about it in the comments section below.